galdl/rl_delay_basic/README.md

 <img src="https://github.com/galdl/rl_delay_basic/blob/master/delayed_q_diagram.png" width="600" height="330">

 The agent here supports the Cartpole and Acrobot environments by OpenAI.
-The Atari-supported agent will be released in a separate repository.
+The Atari-supported agent can be found [here](https://github.com/galdl/rl_delay_atari).

 **Installation instructions:**
 1. Tested with python3.7.
 Conda virtual env is encouraged.
 Other versions of python and/or environments should also be possible.